ENTRY TERMS AND CONDITIONS

 In the event of an entry and/or entrant disqualification any, or all, of the following penalties may apply:

-» The entrant will be required to repay any respective prize money received, within 10 working days of the disqualification notification;
+» The entrant will be required to repay any respective price money received within 10 working days of the disqualification notice.

-» Disqualified entries will be removed from all NZIPP media and online forums, and where deemed necessary, the award’s sponsor will be notified.
+» Disqualified entries will be removed from all NZIPP media and online forums, and where deeemed necessary, the award’s sponsor will be notified.

-» The entrant may be subject to compulsory image scrutinising when entering future awards;
+» The entrant may be subject to compulsory image scrutinising with entering future awards.

 The NZIPP Honours Council agrees to take all reasonable steps to ensure entries presented to the judges comply with all rules and conditions of entry, however neither the NZIPP Honours Council nor NZIPP are responsible or liable should it later be determined that an entrant has breached entry rules.